skip-mev/skip-go/packages/widget/README.md

 initializeSwapWidget();
 ```

-voila! you can now use the `swap-widget` web-component
+et voilà! you can now use the `swap-widget` web-component as `<swap-widget></swap-widget>`

-The props for the web component are the same as `SwapWidgetProps` and `SwapWidgetProviderProps` except that
+The props for the web component are the same as `SwapWidgetProps` except that
 they are sent to the web-component as attributes in kebab-case as strings or stringified objects ie.

 ```tsx